mixbytes/hardhat-modify-storage-examples/README.md

 User balances are stored in a `mapping(address => uint) balanceOf` variable.

-We can edit the balance directly via `hardhat_setStorageAt` but first we need to find the correct slot.
+We can edit the balance directly via `hardhat_setStorageAt`.
+But first, we need to find the correct slot.
 It is a bit tricky.
-You can check how mappings are stored in Ethereum storage in https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html#mappings-and-dynamic-arrays
+You can check how mappings are stored in Ethereum storage at https://docs.soliditylang.org/en/latest/internals/layout_in_storage.html#mappings-and-dynamic-arrays

-Basically the user balance is stored at the slot:
+Basically, the user balance is stored at the slot:
 ```
 keccak256(padZeros(userAddress) . mappingSlot)
 ```